lollichilli/web102_prework/README.md

 - My main challenge was that I had to read over some of the JavaScript methods such as the reduce method or filter method which I had never got my hands in before.

-- My main challenge was that I had to read over some of the JavaScript methods such as the reduce method or filter method which I had never got my hands in before.

 ## License

     Copyright [2022] [Tung Nguyen]